4.8out of 3,000+ reviews

 To get accident forgiveness with Travelers, you must purchase a Responsible Driver or Premium Responsible Driver plan.
 Eligibility for these plans depends on you qualifying as a “safe driver” with no accidents or major violations on your driving record for the last five years.
 You’ll get an accident or major violation forgiven once every three years.

 That depends.
 If you get into an accident and you have accident forgiveness, you’ll save money.
 But if you never get into an accident, accident forgiveness has no financial benefit.
 A part of the puzzle is also your risk tolerance.
-You may find the peace of mind worth the cost of accident forgiveness.
+You may find peace of mind worth the cost of accident forgiveness.

 In the event of an at-fault accident, accident forgiveness would save you hundreds over the few years where you’d typically see a rate increase.
 Exactly how much you’d save depends on the cost of your car insurance policy.

 There are many insurance companies that offer accident forgiveness to their customers.
 To know which will offer you the lowest rate, you should compare auto insurance quotes from each company.
 With Insurify, you can compare quotes in just a few minutes without sharing your personal information with each company.
-Just fill out one form to see how much you can save on accident forgiveness car insurance.

 Accident forgiveness is a cost-saving perk for car insurance, but it only saves you money in the event of an at-fault accident.
 That means you’ll need to decide whether having this type of car insurance coverage is worth it to you.
-Affordable car insurance is just a few clicks away.

 The car insurance quotes displayed are based on an analysis of Insurify’s database of over 40 million quotes from 500 ZIP codes nationwide.
 To obtain representative rates, Insurify’s data science team performs frequent comprehensive analyses of the factors car insurance providers weigh to calculate rates including driver demographics, driving record, credit score, desired coverage level, and more.